compulim/react-chain-of-responsibility/README.md

 type UseBuildRenderFunction<Props> = (options?: UseBuildRenderFunctionOptions<Props>) => IRenderFunction<Props>;
 ```

-`getKey` is required for some render functions.
+`getKey` will be called to compute the `key` attribute when rendering the element.
+This is required for some render functions.
 These functions are usually used to render multiple elements, such as [`DetailsList.onRenderField`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist#implementation), which renders every field (a.k.a. cell) in the [`<DetailsList>`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist).
-This function will be called to compute the `key` attribute when rendering the element.

 ## Designs